GiorgiaAuroraAdorni/virtual-CAT-app/README.md

 For Android, enable installations from unknown sources in your device settings to install the `.apk` file.
 For macOS, drag the downloaded app to your Applications folder.

+## Documentation

+The documentation of the platform is available here: [virtual CAT Documentation](https://giorgiaauroraadorni.github.io/virtual-CAT-app/)